Siege of Sloviansk: Insurgent withdrawal

 DPR militants retreated from Sloviansk on 5 July.
 According to Ukrainian president Petro Poroshenko, he personally gave the order for the Ukrainian flag to be raised over the town.
 Separatists and Ukrainian Interior Minister Arsen Avakov both said that a portion of the rebels, including Girkin, military commander of the DPR, were retreating from Sloviansk.
 Avakov claimed that the separatists were "suffering losses and surrendering", and had lost one tank and four armoured vehicles in the retreat.
 Associated Press quoted Andrei Purgin, a spokesman for the separatists' self-proclaimed Donetsk People's Republic, as saying the rebels were evacuating.
 A rebel commander said that they were falling back to Kramatorsk.
 Captured hostages claimed to have freed themselves from Sloviansk's main police station, and confirmed the rebel retreat.
 According to Girkin, 80-90 percent of his men had escaped from Sloviansk.
 On 11 July spokesman for the National Security and Defense Council of Ukraine Andriy Lysenko claimed Ukrainian security forces had not destroyed the retreating military column because they had received information that the separatists were using human shields.

 On 5 July, the Ukrainian flag was hoisted over the city council building.
 Several hostages, including Mayor Nelia Shtepa, were freed.

 Aftermath

-Following the fall of Sloviansk, in the same weekend (5–6 July), government forces took control of several other towns in northern Donetsk Oblast: Kramatorsk, Druzhkivka, Kostiantynivka and Artemivsk.
+Following the liberation of Sloviansk, in the same weekend (5–6 July), government forces took control of several other towns in northern Donetsk Oblast: Kramatorsk, Druzhkivka, Kostiantynivka and Bakhmut.

 On 11 July, Sloviansk's Mayor Nelya Shtepa was arrested for an "attack on the territorial integrity and inviolability of Ukraine".

 On 24 July, Human Rights Watch reported that Ukrainian authorities found and exhumed a mass grave in the city.